yoonseok95/bovine_rna-seq_deg/README.md

 $ samtools view \
   ucd1.3_star_mapping_L_5th_19_ucd1.3_star_Aligned.sortedByCoord.out.bam|more

+Parameter		Description
+--runThreadN		Number of threads (processors) for mapping reads to a genome --runMode		run mode for STAR. genomeGenerate mode builds genome index --genomeDir		PATH to the directory where genome indices will be stored --genomeFastaFiles	reference genome file in FASTA format.
+You can also provide multiple genome files (separated by space) for index building.
+--sjdbGTFfile		GTF file for gene annotation.
+This is an optional parameter --sjdbOverhang		length of reads around the splice junctions.
+The ideal values should read length - 1 (or max read length - 1).
+                        For example, if your read length is 150, the value should be 149.
+In most cases, the default value of 100 also works.
 ```
 - STAR align하기(파일 형식에 맞는 옵션 사용): fastq파일, #gzip파일
 - samtools view: view first few alignment of BAM files